cyber-duckie/proxmox-vpn-stream/README.md

 ✅IPv6 is disabled to prevent leaks, so no IPv6 rules are needed.

 <br/>
-📡 Set up NAT and IPv4 forwarding rules
+📡 Set up NAT and IPv4 forwarding rules on the VPN LXC
 <br/>

 Allow forwarding between the LXC's network interface (replace eth1 with your actual interface name) and the WireGuard interface: